nekoshet/sudoku-solver-by-mip-reduction/README.md

 4. Each 3x3 'box' must not contain the same digit more than once.
 5. Each square with a predefined digit in the sudoku file must contain this digit.

-The object function is irelevant.
-The object is to find a feasible solution to the program.
-The model is tuned to stop after finding a feasible solution.
+The objective function is irelevant.
+The goal is to find a feasible solution to the program and the model is tuned to stop after finding a feasible solution.

 The model is then optimized using python MIP, and the result is printed to the screen.
 A value of 1 to a variable of square x,y and digit d indicates that square x,y is to be filled with digit d.
 Because of our constraints, we are ensured that there will be exactly one variable with value 1 for each square.